IsraelBeltran/gdpr-fingerprint-pii/README.md

 <br/><img src="images/WKSDetailedStatisticsClick.png" alt="WKSDetailedStatisticsClick" width="640" border="10" /><br/><br/>
 - In the new screen, a summary of quality statistics for each type can be observed.
 The triangle warning icon indicates that the F1 value is less than the fixed value, 0.5.
 If the value is N/A, means there are not enougth annotations.
 Both incidences should be fixed in a real project.<br/>
 <br/><img src="images/WKSDetailedStatistics.png" alt="WKSDetailedStatistics" width="640" border="10" /><br/><br/>
-- Inspect the confusion matrix and the statistics for the training set to understand how the model behaves.
+- Inspect the confusion matrix and the statistics for the training set to understand how the model behaves.<br/><br/>

 ## 5. Deploy WKS model to Watson Natural Language Understanding